-R. also commented on the unusual staffing situation, including her observation that
+R. also commented on the unusual staffing situation, including her observation that people who worked at Diabasis were also "there for themselves":

 Now, I can guess that they each had their own processes in the process.
 I guess to work there you had to be at a certain level of disconnection from your own process, where they didn't have to worry about you as well.
 I don't know.
 It's not like I sensed that they [pause] but I know that when Diabasis closed, it was very hard on everyone, even for the staff-[even] staff people who weren't paid, I would imagine the larger part weren't paid-to lose that connection.

 As I noted earlier in this chapter, R described how one staff member would do the grocery shopping once a week and how this became an "event" for both residents and staff.
 She also discussed the large number of staff, in relation to the number of residents, and the environment this ratio facilitated: